CuratorCat/pcc-archive.org/wiki/merch/pcc-model-cat.md

   ![](assets/pcc-model-cat-burn.jpg)

 - After the redeem successful, go to `#front-desk-support` channel in PCC Discord and submit **Model Ticket** for Physical Cat Model merch Merch Coupon.
-- Provide your redeem transaction the Cat #ID you would like to have for the model cat, and also .pcc.eth name if you would like in the Ticket Support.
+- Provide your redeem transaction, Cat #ID you would like to have for the model cat, and also .pcc.eth name if you would like in the Ticket Support.

   ![](assets/pcc-model-cat-ticket.jpg)